alovajs/alovajs.github.io/tutorial/server/strategy/rate-limit.md

    */
   keyPrefix: 'user-rate-limit',
   /**
-   * Lock duration, in ms, means that when the rate limit is reached, it will be extended by [blockDuration]ms. For example, if the password is incorrect 5 times within 1 hour, it will be locked for 24 hours.
-This 24 hours is this parameter
+   * Lock duration, in ms, which is added when the rate limit is reached.
+For example, if the password is entered incorrectly 5 times within 1 hour, the account is locked for 24 hours; this 24-hour period is controlled by this parameter
    */
   blockDuration: 24 * 60 * 60 * 1000,